Gian Piero de Bellis

 - The participation of everyone in productive work

 The sharing of productive work amongst everybody was considered the best way to abolish privileges and to push for the maximum possible reduction of the working day.
-This was the condition required for the expansion of free time and for the development of the worker's personality in all his aspects (manual-mental).
+This was the condition required for the expansion of free time and for the development of the worker's personality in all his aspects (manual-mental).- The performing by everyone of unpleasant work

 The requirement that everybody should share, at least for a certain period of their life, in undertaking unpleasant work (usually manual work) was also seen as necessary for overcoming privileged positions and the reality of unappealing occupations assigned in perpetuity to the same individuals.
 To put it differently, this meant an end to the division between intellectual and manual work.